Home All Recipes Appetizers Directory Fava Beans with Tuscan Pecorino

 1. Peel the fresh fava beans, removing both the outer pod and the inner skins so the beans are tender and clean on the palate.

-3. Season with sea salt and cracked black pepper, drizzle with extra virgin olive oil, and toss gently so the beans stay intact.
+3. Season with salt and freshly ground black pepper, drizzle with extra virgin olive oil, and toss gently so the beans stay intact.

 4. Serve immediately as a fresh spring antipasto, or lightly chill before plating.